Search the site

 Where is Tofo in Mozambique?

 Tofo is in Inhambane Province, on Mozambique's southern coast — about 22 km east of Inhambane city, 470 km north of Maputo, and ~5 hours' drive south of Vilanculos.
-The nearest airport is Inhambane (INH); flights from Johannesburg take ~1h30, from Maputo ~50 min.
+The nearest airport is Inhambane (INH), 30 minutes away, currently served by LAM from Maputo (~50 min).

 How do I get to Tofo?